shve2006/YouTube-Giant/README.md

 9. Disable Next Video
 Prevents YouTube from automatically loading or suggesting the next video after playback ends.

+10.No Ai Search
+removes all of YouTube’s algorithm-driven suggestion sections—including "People also watched", "Explore more", "Previously watched", "Channels new to you", "From related searches", "Related searches", "Recommended", "Suggested", "For you", "Popular", and "Featured"—so that when you search, you only see videos that actually contain your exact query in the title or channel name, giving you a clean, dumb, old-school search experience with no AI noise.

 🛡️ uBlock Origin Filter Lists (6)
 1. block-shorts.txt